 What I liked about Patanjali Kesh Kanti Aloe Vera Hair Cleanser

-- Comes in good quantity, it can last for 2-3 months easily.
+- Comes in a good quantity, it can last for 2-3 months easily.

 - Easily available anywhere across India. (and probably in USA too)